US, European Leaders Weigh Reopening Risks Without a Vaccine

 Florida Gov. Ron DeSantis has suggested that early predictions were overblown, as he attempts to lure residents back to public life and help rebuild the state’s battered economy.
 On Monday, Florida restaurants will be allowed to operate at 50% capacity, as can retail shops, museums and libraries.
 Gyms can also begin reopening.

 Paula Walborsky, a 74-year-old retired attorney in Tallahassee, Florida, has resisted the temptation to get her hair done and turned down dinner invitations from close friends.
 But when one of her city’s public swimming pools reopened by appointment, she decided to test the waters.
-She wore a mask that she removed when she waded into the pool.
 Just a handful of other swimmers shared the water as she swam laps and did water aerobics.

 “I was so excited to be back in the water, and it just felt wonderful,” Walborsky said.

-New York Gov. Andrew Cuomo got tested for coronavirus on live television on Sunday as he announced plans to expand testing.
-Any New Yorkers experiencing flu-like symptoms or those returning to work as part of phased reopenings across the state can now get tested, Cuomo said.
+New York Gov. Andrew Cuomo got tested for the coronavirus on live television Sunday.
+Any New Yorkers experiencing flu-like symptoms or those returning to work can now get tested, Cuomo said.

 “We’re all talking about what is the spread of the virus when you increase economic activity.
 Well, how do you know what the spread of the virus is?
 Testing, testing, testing,” he said.